-LTIR per mln person-hours, including contractors, stood at 0.32 in 2024.
+The Lost Time Incident Rate (LTIR) per mln person-hours, including contractors, stood at 0.32 in 2024.

-FAR per 100 mln person-hours, including contractors, came in at 3.86 in 2024 due to fatalities involving three contractor employees.
+The Fatal Accident Rate (FAR) per 100 mln person-hours, including contractors, came in at 3.86 in 2024 due to the fatalities involving three contractor employees.